snakemake/snakemake/docs/snakefiles/rules.rst

         output:
             "path/to/output.{sample}.txt"
         benchmark:
-            "benchmarks/somecommand/{sample}.txt"
+            "benchmarks/somecommand/{sample}.tsv"
         shell:
             "somecommand {input} {output}"

 benchmarks the CPU and wall clock time of the command ``somecommand`` for the given output and input files.
-For this, the shell or run body of the rule is executed on that data, and all run times are stored into the given benchmark txt file (which will contain a tab-separated table of run times and memory usage in MiB).
+For this, the shell or run body of the rule is executed on that data, and all run times are stored into the given benchmark tsv file (which will contain a tab-separated table of run times and memory usage in MiB).
 Per default, Snakemake executes the job once, generating one run time.
 With ``snakemake --benchmark-repeats``, this number can be changed to e.g. generate timings for two or three runs.
-The resulting txt file can be used as input for other rules, just like any other output file.
+The resulting tsv file can be used as input for other rules, just like any other output file.

 .. note::